 About Me

-My name is Jeffrey Kelly, and I'm a graduate student in creative writing at the University of Alabama.
+My name is Jeffrey Kelly, and I'm an early-career journalist and poet from Alabama.

 Since I was young, I’ve always been fascinated by storytelling, whether it was the stories heard on the news, from friends and family or read in magazines and books, they’ve always been impactful to me, and I’ve seen how they affect others too.